The alumni office seeks to build an ongoing relationship with our former students and the wider community.

 If you suspect you are receiving communication from elsewhere in the University without your permission, please contact us directly at firstname.lastname@example.org.

 All data sent to third party providers is kept under agreement and processed so that we can continue our service.
-Third Party providers are held under the provisos of General Data Protection Regulation and under the condition that the data is stored for the purpose of providing a specific and lawful service and then destroyed thereafter.
-We do not share your data with third parties for any reason other than data cleaning and for Alumni Mailings.
+Third party providers are held under the provisos of General Data Protection Regulation (GDPR) and under the condition that the data is stored for the purpose of providing a specific and lawful service and then destroyed thereafter.
+We do not share your data with third parties for any reason other than data cleaning and for alumni mailings.
 We do not sell your personal data to third parties.

-Our base function is to keep all Alumni and Contacts up to date with St Mary’s and make aware of the benefits that are available through your continued relationship with us.
-Our main publications are currently the monthly e-News and the alumni magazine.
+Our base function is to keep all alumni and contacts up to date with St Mary’s and make aware of the benefits that are available through your continued relationship with us.
+Our main publications are currently the monthly e-newsletter and the alumni magazine, “The Simmarian”.

 Such requests for support will primarily be undertaken through mail, email and advertising within our regular communications, as well as in direct face to face meetings where appropriate.
 We do not undertake telephone fundraising or utilise third party agencies other than to process mailings.

 Occasionally we will make you aware of further study opportunities, including course discounts.
 We will primarily use the e-newsletter and “The Simmarian” to communicate this to you, but occasionally we will construct a targeted e-communication.

 To amend your preferences, simply click “Unsubscribe” when you receive an email or amend your preferences via the online update forms.